devopsdays/devopsdays-web/content/blog/support-for-ukraine.md

 Donate Money
 ============

-As always be wary of scams asking for help, always verify the Charity/Organization/Person is legitimate, there have been many instances already of scams, especially in the crypto space.
+As always be wary of scams asking for help, always verify the Charity/Organization/Person is legitimate; there have been many instances already of scams, especially in the crypto space.

 If you are in the US you may want to consider donating to one of the 501(c)3 charities.
 There are a number listed on the websites above but you may want to check if your employer matches donations to them.
 Both [Nova Ukraine](https://novaukraine.org/) and [Razom for Ukraine](https://razomforukraine.org/) are commonly found in Employer Match programs and are easy to donate money to.